Unity-Technologies/com.unity.probuilder/docs/docs/general/fundamentals.md

 <img src="../../images/Cube_120x120.png" align="right"> Press `CTRL K` on your keyboard to spawn in a new ProBuilder-editable cube.

-To start with a more complex shape, ProBuilder also includes a library of shapes (cylinder, torus, stairs, etc), to begin modeling with.
-Which each of these shapes, you can customize both starting dimensions and unique parameters.
+To help you get started, ProBuilder includes a library of additional shapes.
+Each shape is customizable with starting dimensions and a set of parameters.

 ![Shape Tool Example](../images/Example_ShapeToolsWithCurvedStair.png)